Frequently Asked Questions About Health Insurance

 Can self-employed people in Florida get affordable health insurance?

 Absolutely.
 Self-employed individuals have access to both ACA marketplace plans (with potential subsidies) and private PPO plans (often lower premiums for healthy individuals).
 Many self-employed Floridians overpay because they only look at marketplace options.
-Scott specializes in finding affordable coverage for the self-employed.
+I specialize in finding affordable coverage for the self-employed.

 Additional Coverage